jcbhmr/.github/wiki/Style.md

 🗣️ If you're interested in more debate about favorite link styles, check out [spenserblack/spenserblack#42].

+## JavaScript

+### `package.json`

+Inside `package.json` there are usually a lot of scripts.
+Most of those can be hooked into the default `prepack` `test`, `pretest`, `prepare`, etc. npm hooks.

+For those that can't, like `build:docs`, it's nice to use **the existing convention**.
+For the workflow where you need to build documentation in a separate command than your code being compiled, use the `build:docs` script name.
+It's the most common.

 <!-- prettier-ignore-start -->
 [GitHub Search]: https://github.com/search
 [spenserblack/spenserblack#42]: https://github.com/spenserblack/spenserblack/discussions/42